Last Updated on July 2, 2026 by Daniel Globe

 Typical Tip Amounts

-If the service exceeds your expectations, consider tipping toward the higher end of this range or rounding up the bill.
-For smaller cafes or casual eateries, rounding up the total or leaving a couple of pounds is appreciated.
+If there’s no service charge on your bill, tipping 10-15% is customary for satisfactory service.
+For smaller cafes or casual eateries, tipping isn’t expected at all, though rounding up or leaving a couple of pounds is appreciated.

 When to Tip